mathewgomas-alfred/mathewgomas.io/user_manual/templates.rst

 Design Templates
 ~~~~~~~~~~~~~~~~

-These are templates for design and have various defaults with proper ppi at your disposal:
+These are templates for design and have various defaults with proper PPI at your disposal:

 * Cinema 16:10
 * Cinema 2.93:1